petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/setting-up-claritys-site.md

    This creates a new empty site and redirects you to its configuration page.

-Clarity could use the new site to build a channel for selling products to their distributors.
-But for this course, we'll focus on optimizing Clarity's public enterprise website.
+Clarity could use this site to build a channel for selling products to their distributors.
+But for this course, we'll focus on optimizing the *Clarity Public Enterprise Website*.

 Next, you'll learn about site membership and how you can grant users site specific roles.
-But before that, let's take a quick tour to familiarize ourselves with Liferay's site building UI.

 ## Exploring the Site Building UI